 First of two Space Shuttle launches satellite CAPE CANAVERAL, Fla.
-(AP) --From a space shuttle launch pad 184 miles above Earth, the exuberant crew of Columbia sent the first of two communications satellites spinning into orbit yesterday.
+(AP) -From a space shuttle launch pad 184 miles above Earth, the exuberant crew of Columbia sent the first of two communications satellites spinning into orbit yesterday.
 With that, the era of commercial space flight began.
 It happened only eight hours after the shuttle cut through blue skies over the Atlantic and settled in for its fifth flight.
 Mission specialist Joseph Lenoir started the satellite spinning, triggering a 90-minute countdown for SBS-C, the spacecraft belonging to Satellite Business Systems of McLean, Va.
 "You got a lot of happy people down here, you guys do good work," radioed Mission Control.
-The satellite, a 3.5-ton cylinder that will be used for video, data and voice communications, was spinning at 52 revolutions per minute when it was released into an orbit of its own Joseph Allen, radioed, "We still have that beautiful satellite in sight.
+The satellite, a 3.5-ton cylinder that will be used for video, data and voice communications, was spinning at 52 revolutions per minute when it was released into an orbit of its own.
+A few minutes later, his colleague, Joseph Allen, radioed, "We still have that beautiful satellite in sight.
 It's traveling just below us."
 NASA was paid for the shuttle's task, but not very much.

-The Veterans' Day launch was the first ever of four men in one spacecraft.
+first ever of four men in one the outlawed independent labor unspacecraft.
 With NASA's customers paying attention, Columbia left exactly on time for its five-day journey.
 "It was as near perfect as we could probably expect," said launch director Al O'Hara.
-"It couldn't get any better.'
-Flight director Tommy Holloway said the flight was going exceptionally well and that the crewmen were "in good spirits, enjoying themselves and doing a very excellent job."
+"It couldn't get any better."
+Flight director Tommy Holloway said the flight was going exceptionally well and that the crewmen were "in good spirits, enjoying themselves and doing a very excellent job.'
 "It was a fine ride, I can tell you," commander Vance Brand said of the ship's fifth liftoff in 19 months.
-With him are pilot Robert Overmyer, 46, and astronaut-scientists Lenoir, 43, and Allen, 45.
-These three are rookies, but Brand, 51, had been in space before.
-He returned unconscious from the 1975 Apollo-Soyuz flight when fuel fumes leaked into the capsule after it splashed into the Pacific Ocean.
-In the shuttle's 60-foot long cargo bay at launch were two nearly identical satellites.
-One belonged to SBS-C, a creation of Aetna Insurance, IBM and Comsat General; the other was owned by Telesat of Canada Ltd. Togther the firms paid NASA about \$17 million to have their spacecraft launched from the shuttle instead of using a more expensive one-use Delta rocket.
+With him are pilot Robert Over myer, 46, and astronaut-scientists Lenoir, 43, and Allen, 45.
+These WE WILL BEAT GROCERY & DRUG STORE ADVERTISED HGH PRICES!